Florida Motorcycle Accidents and Spinal Cord Injuries

 If you are dealing with a spinal cord injury suffered in a motorcycle accident that was not your fault, contact Philip DeBerard, Injury Attorney.
 You may have the right to compensation for your injuries and financial losses.

-Philip DeBerard has helped motorcycle crash victims and their families on the Treasure Coast and elsewhere in South Florida since 1975.
+Philip DeBerard has helped motorcycle crash victims and their families on the Treasure Coast and elsewhere in South Florida since 1975, and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 We work hard to obtain justice for our clients.

 Call us toll free today or fill put our online contact form for a free legal consultation.